Powder diffraction data reduction#

 Set the origin as coordinates on the original data (hint: you will need to update the

-coordinates).Compute wavelength/d-spacing again.
+source_positionandtime_origincoordinates).Compute wavelength/d-spacing again.

 Solution:

-better_dspacing.hist(two_theta=ntheta, dspacing=dbins).plot(norm='log', vmin=1.0e-3)
+better_dspacing.hist(two_theta=ntheta, dspacing=dbins).plot(norm="log", vmin=1.0e-3)

 Exercise 3: Process the Vanadium run#